 Automatic Payment Reversal

-LoanPro and Secure Payments (formerly PCI Wallet) can automatically reverse payments that are not successful.
+LoanPro and Secure Payments can automatically reverse payments that are not successful.
 This function is relevant to ACH/EFT/eCheck payments, NACHA returns (requires an import), and credit card chargebacks.
 These payments will initially "succeed", but may be reversed due to insufficient funds or a customer-initiated action.
 This function is also only natively available if you are using Secure Payments in association with LoanPro.
 If you are using Secure Payments' API with your own application, you will need to use the Transaction Status Callback to make your application aware of failed transactions.
 You can then handle the reversal in whatever way you choose.

-Set Up Automatic Payment Reversal
+Setting Up Automatic Payment Reversal

 Transaction Status Updates